JockLawrie/SpineBasedRecordLinkage.jl/README.md

   - The names are arbitrary.
   - The locations of each table's data file and schema file are specified in the same way as those of the spine.
 - A list of linkage criteria.
-  - The list is processed in sequence.
+  - The list is processed in sequence, so that multiple sets of criteria can be compared to the same table in a specified order.
+    For example, you can match on name and birth date, then on name and address.
   - Each element of the list is a set of criteria.
   - For each set of criteria:
     - The rows of the specified table are iterated over and the criteria are checked.